department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Operations/Firebase.md

 ![Performance Dashboard](/img/firebaseImages/firebase-perf.png)

 [Performance](https://firebase.google.com/docs/perf-mon) is added to the app through the `@react-native-firebase/perf` package.
-The only code added to the repo which affects Crashlytics is for toggling [DebugView](#debugview) and explained in that section.
+The only code added to the repo which affects Performance is for toggling [DebugView](#debugview) and explained in that section.
 Additional custom traces can be added to the code by following the examples in the package docs.

 ## App Distribution